Tridelth/WurmBot-/README.md

 You can join the discord channel with this link - https://discord.gg/GpqWrtF There you can send us your suggestions, found bugs and errors.
 Or just express your support with a couple of warm words

 This is my personal modified version of the WurmHelper bot.. use with discretion, I take zero credit from previous iterations

+-This version of the WurmBot - ClientHelper is not compatible with the following mods because it incorporates them into one mod.
+Please Disable them before running

+- Note, if transitioning from ClientHelper or wurm bot make sure you replace the WurmHelper.properties

+-- Improved Compass mod --
+-- CustomClientRender --